Querétaro: History

 Most of the north of the state consists of an area known as the Sierra Gorda, which is an area of very rugged terrain, with widely varying climates.
 From the 16th to 19th centuries The Spanish would slowly dominate the lands around it, south in Querétaro, west in Guanajuato and east in Hidalgo, with only military and missionary incursions into the area's interior.
 This was due to the fierce resistance of the local native peoples.
 Unlike the Pames on the south, the Chichimeca Jonaz were mostly hunter gatherers, not city dwellers, and they were not used to a hierarchical governing system.
 Attempts to militarily pacify and evangelize the area had little success, with a number of missions never completed or destroyed shortly after they were built.
 In the mid 18th century, the colonial government in Mexico City decided to make a concerted effort to bring this territory into submission, as it contained important routes to mining areas such as Zacatecas and Guanajuato.
 José de Escandón was sent in 1727 to pacified a revolt of Pames in Celaya, and was promoted to sergeant mayor of the regiment.
 In 1732, he subdued rebels at the mines in Guanajuato, and the following year he did the same at Irapuato.
-In 1734 he pacified 10,000 Indian rebels at San Miguel el Grande.
+In 1734 he pacified 10,000 indigenous rebels at San Miguel el Grande.
 For these accomplishments, he was promoted to colonel and assigned as an aide to the captain general of the Sierra Gorda.
-However, it was until 1748 that José de Escandón won the Battle of Media Luna, in which the Chichimecas were decisively defeated.
-The Sierra Gorda Indian missions, some 90 miles north of Santiago de Querétaro, were nestled in a vast region of jagged mountains, home of the Pame people and a scattering of Spanish colonists.
-When Junipero Serra and Francisco Palóu arrived at the village of Jalpan, they found the mission in disarray: The parishioners, numbering fewer than a thousand, were attending neither confession nor Mass.
-Junipero Serra tackled the practical side of mission administration; working with the college of San Fernando, he had cattle, goats, sheep, and farming tools brought to the Sierra Gorda mission.
+However, it wasn't until 1748 that José de Escandón won the Battle of Media Luna, in which the Chichimecas were decisively defeated.
+The Sierra Gorda missions, some 90 miles north of Santiago de Querétaro, were nestled in a vast region of jagged mountains, home of the Pame people and a scattering of Spanish colonists.
+When Junípero Serra and Francisco Palóu arrived at the village of Jalpan, they found the mission in disarray: The parishioners, numbering fewer than a thousand, were attending neither confession nor Mass.
+Junípero Serra tackled the practical side of mission administration; working with the college of San Fernando, he had cattle, goats, sheep, and farming tools brought to the Sierra Gorda mission.
 Francisco Palóu supervised the farm labor of men of the mission, while the women learned spinning, sewing and knitting.
 Their products were collected and rationed to the mission residents, according to personal needs.
 Christian Pames sold their surplus products in nearby trading centers, under the friars' supervision to protect them from cheaters.
 Pames who adapted successfully to mission life received their own parcels of land to raise corn, beans and pumpkins, and sometimes received oxen and seeds as well.
 Today, those mission buildings are considered World Heritage Site.
 A district called an "alcaldía mayor" was established in San José de Escandón -today in the municipality of Pinal de Amoles- which governed what is now the northern half of the state.
 Decline of mining in the area would have this seat of government moved to Cadereyta in 1675, but this territory would be joined with the alcaldía mayor of the city of Querétaro to form the modern state.